PhillipBlunck/DiscordWebhookCenter/README.md

 The gollowing points are going to be implemented in the future:
 * Exception handling for sending requests
 * Add license
+* Add makefile commands and description in README

 ## License